MKSQD/GameCore/readme.md

 ## Event
-Very simple and convinient global, struct-based event system.
+Very simple and convinient global, type based event system.
 The system is great to decouple UI from logic.

 ```cs
 public struct MyEvent : IEvent {}